-Winnetka, Ill. - For four decades, New Trier Fine Arts Association (NTFAA) has supported New Trier arts students.
-Recently, the parent volunteer group approved $42,000 in grants that benefit 1,950 students who take at least one class per day in Art, Dance, Music and/or Media, Speech & Theatre.
+Winnetka, Ill. - For over four decades, New Trier Fine Arts Association (NTFAA) has supported New Trier arts students.
+Recently, the parent volunteer group approved $48,000 in grants that benefit 1,950 students who take at least one class per day in Art, Dance, Music and/or Media, Speech & Theatre.

-NTFAA supports three important programs: grants to arts departments for visiting artists, master classes, workshops and annual school-sponsored arts events; confidential student financial assistance to allow every student to fully participate in school-sponsored trips and events; and merit-based summer scholarships.
+NTFAA supports three important programs: grants to arts departments for visiting artists, master classes, workshops, and annual school-sponsored arts events; confidential student financial assistance to students to fully participate in school-sponsored trips and events; and merit-based summer scholarships.

-All student artists will benefit from $4,000 grants made to each of the four arts departments for visiting artists and annual arts events, including:
+All student artists will benefit from grants made to each of the four departments for visiting arts and annual arts events, including:

-In addition, NTFAA will support students with confidential financial assistance to attend a variety of trips sponsored by the arts departments: Concert Choir will perform at Washington's Kennedy Center; Jazz 1 Ensemble will tour New York City during Spring Break; and Advanced Glass Art students will explore Corning, N.Y.
+In addition, NTFAA will support students with confidential financial assistance to attend a variety of trips sponsored by the arts departments.
+Members of the Concert Wind Ensemble, Symphonic Wind Ensemble, and Symphony Orchestra will perform at Carnegie Hall in New York City.
+Theatre students will travel to New York City to see 3 productions and participate in workshops and master classes.
+Advanced art students will explore glass art in Corning, N.Y.

-Dozens of New Trier arts students will also immerse themselves in a variety of summer programs thanks to NTFAA's Summer Scholarship program, which awarded 58 scholarships for summer 2016.
+Dozens of New Trier arts students will also immerse themselves in a variety of programs thanks to NTFAA's Summer Scholarship program, which awarded 53 scholarships for the summer of 2017.

 Founded in 1976, the NTFAA is a nonprofit parent organization dedicated to promoting and enhancing the student experience in the Fine Arts.
 For more information, visit www.newtrierfinearts.org